dewcservices/CyPDP-docker-workshop/README.md

 - docker run -d -p 8000:5000 flask-todo-app
 We could have had much more complicated commands to create and run the image container, and in that case, the compose file would have been more complex and resulted in simplifying a much more complex  build and run process, however, for this simple example, it is simple enough.

+Answers can be found in the branch `part-d-compose-file`.

 Stop and remove the old containers and images.
 - docker ps
 - docker stop \<container-id\>